julia-actions/cache/README.md

 - All variables in the `matrix` (unless disabled via `include-matrix: 'false'`)
 - The `runner.os` (may be in the matrix too, but included for safety)

 Which means your caches files will not grow needlessly.
-Github also deletes cache files after [90 days which can be increased in private repos to up to 400 days](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization)
+GitHub also deletes cache files after [90 days which can be increased in private repos to up to 400 days](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization)

 > [!NOTE]